1. What are they and what are they used for?

 • From the menu, select Data > Get Data > From File > From Text/CSV .

-• Browse your computer and select the .csv file.
+• Search your computer and select the .csv file.

 • Press the Import button.

-• A screen will appear with all the data of the file.
+• A screen will appear with all the data in the file.
 Press the Load button.

-You can download the list of mailboxes from Administration settings > EACAT Procedures > section Mailboxes > icon ... > Export mailboxes in a .csv file.
-Previously select the filters you need to narrow down the list.
+You can download the list of mailboxes from Administration settings > EACAT Procedures > Mailboxes section > ... icon > Export mailboxes to a .csv file.
+First, select the filters you need to narrow the list.

 The file will be named busties.csv and will contain the following fields: